Streamlight released the ProTac HPL, the newest model of its highly popular ProTac tactical flashlights.

-Streamlight has just released the ProTac® HPL, their newest model of their highly popular ProTac® tactical flashlights.
-The new ProTac HPL (High Performance, High Lumen) will feature an extremely intense 1000 lumen beam, and offer users a USB charging system.
-The ProTac HPL takes on a similar appearance of previous ProTac models, but offers upgrades in some key components.
+The new ProTac HPL (High Performance, High Lumen) will feature an intense 1000 lumen beam, and offer users a USB charging system.
+The ProTac HPL takes on a similar appearance of previous ProTac models but offers upgrades in some key components.

 The new ProTac HPL is built with 6000 series machined aircraft-grade aluminum complete with an anodized finish for superior rust and corrosion resistance.
-This excellent body construction is IPX4 rated, providing up to 2 meters of drop resistance to failure or breakage.
-However, water resistance is only moderate, providing protection from “splashing water” only.
-Don’t expect to drop the HPL in a creek or pond and it to come out shining.
+This excellent body construction is rated as providing up to 2 meters of drop resistance to failure or breakage.
+However, water resistance is only moderate, IPX4, providing protection from “splashing water” only.
+Don’t expect to drop the HPL in a creek or pond and it to come out working.

 - Frame Material: 6000 series aircraft-grade aluminum